- What is breast reconstruction?

 What to expect

-You are likely to feel tired and sore for a week or 2 after implant surgery, and longer after flap procedures.
-Your doctor can give you medicines to control pain and other discomfort.
+You’re likely to feel tired and sore for a week or 2 after implant surgery, and longer after flap procedures (which will leave you with 2 surgical wounds).
+Your doctor will give you medicines to control pain and other discomfort.

 Getting back to normal

 You should be up and around in 6 to 8 weeks.
 If implants are used without flaps, your recovery time may be shorter.
 Some things to keep in mind:

 - Reconstruction does not restore normal feeling to your breast, but some feeling may return over a period of years.

 - It may take up to about 8 weeks for bruising and swelling to go away.
 Try to be patient as you wait to see the final result.